theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 - Should solution time be too slow for certain timesteps, then I want the thread not to sleep too long so that the simulation can speed up.
 So that means if elapsed time is more than simulation time, do not allow thread sleep so that the simulation can be in real-time.
+This makes it more palatable for slower computers.